DEVOTIONALS

 They are not ‘pure in heart’

-(in other words, they do not have clean thoughts that please God).
+(they do not have clean thoughts that are pleasing to God).

 “Blessed are the pure in heart,